 In short, there’s no telling the exact relationship between Brexit and jobs, and the effect of Brexit on the job market.

-Evidence suggests there will be a job shortage due to companies being worried about hiring in the run up to Brexit.
+Evidence suggests there will be a job shortage due to companies being worried about hiring after Brexit.

 However, there are ways of protecting yourself and your prospects - by pre-planning and making sure you’re ahead of the curve.